compulim/generator-azure-web-app/README.md

 As you push new commits to GitHub, Azure Web App will pick them up and deploy the project immediately.

 > When deploying using Continuous Deployment, the project will be built on Azure, instead of locally.
-We prepared a [custom deployment script](https://github.com/projectkudu/kudu/wiki/Custom-Deployment-Script) named [deploy.cmd](deploy.cmd).
+We prepared a [custom deployment script](https://github.com/projectkudu/kudu/wiki/Custom-Deployment-Script) at [deploy.cmd](deploy.cmd)

-##### MSDeploy
+##### Thru MSDeploy

 Deploying thru MSDeploy is uncommon, but it is required when you prefer CI/CD using other tools, e.g. [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx).